 eMail Marketing Campaigns – This is a form of Direct Marketing (AKA: Direct Response Advertising) that uses electronic mail to communicate commercial and fundraising messages.
 These focus on gathering email addresses of web visitors.
 These addresses are added to a potential customer mailing list, and the list receives updates on the company or business, free eCourses, and special offers.
 Autoresponders are an essential part of email marketing campaigns.

-Emoticons are normally used at the end of a sentence in order to convey the feeling associated with that sentence.
-For example, when a person makes a statement in jest, the “winking” emoticon can be used afterward to imply sarcasm.
+Emoticons and emoji are normally used at the end of a sentence in order to convey the feeling associated with that sentence.

 Encrypt – Encryption is a security procedure.
 It converts data so that it cannot be read by unauthorized people.
 A message can be encrypted when it is sent; it must be decrypted when received, using the correct decryption “key.”
 So-called Strong Encryption – that cannot be broken by computers or read unless the exact key is available – is controversial; governments feel they should be able to control its use.